Dr. John Happel | Sep 22, 2018 | 0

 About twenty to thirty minutes is the normal procedural treatment time for a doctor familiar with the technique.

 Only one anesthetic needle pinch is needed.

 No stockings are required before or after the treatment.

-Insurance companies normally require a three-month trial of conservative medical management including stockings.
+Insurance companies normally require a three-month trial of conservative medical management including support stockings.

 Doctors have conclusively proven that symptomatic varicose veins should be treated with minimally invasive treatments without an initial three-month trial of compression stockings.

 Another big advantage with Venaseal is that you can go to the gym right away.
 Vigorous exercise can be resumed immediately.

 Sometimes the glue sticks as the tube is pulled out through the skin at the end of the procedure.

 It needs to be sharply snapped off to prevent this discomfort.

-Rarely, the a drop of glue could become stuck under the skin at the entry site and can be easily removed.
+Rarely, the a drop of glue could become stuck under the skin at the entry site.

 The Advantages of Venaseal Treatment

 This glue or adhesive treatment is not a permanent solution in the sense that the visible veins don’t always go away.

-In 50-80% of patients, there will be an improvement in appearance.
+In 50-80% of patients, there will be an initial improvement in appearance.